zerodaycode/canyon-book/src/testing.md

 At least one SQL backend feature is required.
 A bare `cargo test --workspace` is expected to fail with Canyon's explicit compile-time backend diagnostic; it is not the command for testing all supported engines.

-The source integration tests commonly use `#[canyon_sql::macros::canyon_tokio_test]` on a synchronous `fn`.
-The macro creates a test, starts Canyon's Tokio runtime, initializes the configured datasources, and runs the body as async code.
+The source integration tests commonly put `#[canyon_sql::macros::canyon_tokio_test]` on a synchronous `fn`.
+It turns the function into a test, starts Canyon's Tokio runtime, initializes the configured datasources, and runs the body as async code.

 Initialization or a returned body error fails the test.
-It is useful for Canyon's own tests, but it still needs the relevant database fixtures to be available.
+The macro handles setup, but it cannot replace the database fixtures those tests need.

 The integration tests use the Docker setup in `docker/docker-compose.yml`.
 PostgreSQL and MySQL load their test data at container startup.
 The SQL Server fixture needs its ignored initializer: